sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API allows you to fetch store interactions with a specific customer such as SMSs sent, emails sent, missed calls received from the customer's registered mobile number, and surveys submitted by the customer.
+Lets you to fetch store interactions with a specific customer.
+This includes SMSs, emails, sent to the customer; missed calls received from the customer's registered mobile number; and surveys submitted by the customer.

 ### Resource Information
 | | |